NeuroML/Documentation/source/Userdocs/GettingStarted.md

 # Getting started with NeuroML

+The best way to understand NeuroML is to look at some example NeuroML files and how they are constructed.
-In this section, we will look at some example NeuroML files and how various aspects of a neuron may be represented in NeuroML.
+In this section, we will walk through a cell model and see how it is defined in NeuroML.
-We will not, at this point, dive into the details of these models or how they are to be run.
-That will be discussed in later sections.
+To keep this section simple, we will intentionally gloss over many of the details and only focus on the salient, important bits necessary to grasp how NeuroML works and is to be used.

+% Needs a better heading
-## Example: Izhikevich point neuron model
+## Izhikevich neuron model in NeuroML

 The description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2003a`) in NeuroML is shown below:
 ```{code-block} xml